What is a radio modem?

 Range up to 100 km

 The operation range varies depending on the transmission power, antenna gain and mast height and environment.
 In rural areas a 1 W radio modem with a line-of-sight radio link may range over 20 km and even up to 50 km in ideal environments.
 In dense metropolitan areas, a corresponding range may vary from several kilometres to over 10 km.
-With a 10 W radio modem, a range of up to 100 km can be reached.
-By using several radio modems, much broader areas can be covered.
+With a 35 W radio modem, a range of up to 100 km can be reached.
+By using a radio modem as a repeater station, much broader areas can be covered.

-SATELLINE radio modems comparison chart in pdf format.
+SATELLINE / SATEL radio modems comparison chart in pdf format.